 Michigan Auto Law Car Accident Injury Survivor Scholarship

-Our annual scholarship of $500 is awarded to two applicants.
+Our annual scholarship of $1,000 is awarded to one winner.
 The deadline is December 31st.

 Our hope is also that by recognizing outstanding young people who have overcome serious challenges, that we can provide inspiration and hope to others who are also going through a difficult recovery after a car accident.

-This year we are honored to recognize Olivia Gray who is a senior at the University of South Florida and Lauren Koops who is in her sophomore year at the University of Texas at Austin as the winners of our 2022 Michigan Auto Law Car Accident Injury Survivor Scholarship.
+This year we are honored to recognize Naomi Jordan who is a sophomore at Arizona State University as the winner of our 2023 Michigan Auto Law Car Accident Injury Survivor Scholarship.

-Congratulations to Olivia and Lauren.
+Congratulations to Naomi.
 We applaud your perseverance and strength of character.
-We are grateful to you for sharing your inspiring stories with us and with countless others.
+We are grateful to you for sharing your inspiring story with us and with countless others.
 We applaud you for the hope you bring.

-To learn more about the Michigan Auto Law Car Accident Injury Survivor Scholarship and the challenges that our 2022 scholarship winners are facing with courage and determination, please read on.
+To learn more about the Michigan Auto Law Car Accident Injury Survivor Scholarship and the challenges that our 2023 scholarship winner is facing with courage and determination, please read on.

 What is the Michigan Auto Law Car Accident Injury Survivor Scholarship?